evanorti/tips/tip-example.md

 # Terra Improvement Proposal (TIP) Example

 This example is a nonsense proposal created to show how TIPs can be used.
-This TIP is not real, and contains no real info.
+This TIP is not real and contains no real info.

 Although this TIP is relatively succinct, the length of a TIP should reflect the complexity of the change.